menandmice/micetro_docs/guides/user-manual/webapp_network_management.rst

    :width: 60%
    :align: center

-3. Input the following information:
+3. Enter the following information:

    Name
       Unique identifier (DUID)

-Identity association identifier (IAID)
+   **Identity association identifier (IAID)**

-Description
+   **Description**

-4. Click :guilabel:`Save`
+4. Click :guilabel:`Save`.

 Editing DHCPv6 Options for Reservations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For more information on configuring DHCPv6 options go to [DHCP Options](https://menandmice.com/docs/10.2/guides/user-manual/webapp_edit_dhcp)
+For more information on configuring DHCPv6 options, see :ref:`edit-dhcp-server-name`

-1. Go to :guilabel:`IPAM` >> :guilabel:`DHCP Scopes` and double-click on a scope
+1. Go to :guilabel:`IPAM` >> :guilabel:`DHCP Scopes`, and double-click a scope.

-2. Select a reservation and click on the ellipsis (or meatball) menu
+2. Select a reservation, and then click the ellipsis (or meatball) menu.

-3. Select :guilabel:`Edit Reservation Options`
+3. Select :guilabel:`Edit Reservation Options`.

 Adding a DNS host
 ^^^^^^^^^^^^^^^^^

 To add a DNS host for a specific IP address within a IP address range or a scope:

-1. Select the IP address in the list
+1. Select the IP address in the list.

-2. In the Related DNS data section of the Inspector, click on the :guilabel:`+` button
+2. In the Related DNS data section of the Inspector, click the :guilabel:`+` button.

-3. A dialog will be displayed which allows for adding the record
+3. A dialog box will be displayed allowing for adding the record.

 .. image:: ../../images/Networks-related-dns-Micetro.png
   :width: 75%